 It was recently built in 2007 and hosts an exhibition hall, a collection of Buddhist artefacts, a Sacred Buddha Relics Chamber, and at the 4th floor, the tooth of Buddha kept in a stupa made out of gold, claimed to be found in 1980 in a collapsed stupa in Myanmar.

 Completed the visit, walking along south bridge road for 5 minutes, I get to the Sri Mariamman Hindu Temple, the oldest of the city founded in 1827 and built in the Dravidian style by immigrants from the Nagapatnam and Cuddalore districts of South India.
 It is dedicated to the goddess Mariamman, known for her power to cure illnesses and diseases.

 After the visit, it is time to stroll and explore the vibrant neighbourhood of Chinatown.
 Walking along Temple Street, Smith Street, Terengganu Street, and Pagoda Street it’s a blend of old and new.

 Street food carts and stalls, restaurants and hip new bars, souvenir shops, locally made art, and craft products and any Chinese product shops make it a compelling destination for tourists and locals alike.

-Got new bridge road, I walk for 15 minutes until I reach Clarke Quay and Boat Quay, the historical riverside of Singapore, located upstream from the mouth of the Singapore River that used to be the centre of commerce in the city about 150 years ago.
+Got New Bridge road, I walk for 15 minutes until I reach Clarke Quay and Boat Quay, the historic riverside of Singapore.
+Located upstream from the mouth of the Singapore River, it used to be the centre of commerce in the city about 150 years ago.

-At first, I have a nice walk along Boat Quay, a little stretch along the river on the right side of the bridge, lined by bars and restaurants, then I go backcrossing the bridge to reach Clark Quay.
+At first, I have a nice walk along Boat Quay, a little stretch along the river on the right side of the bridge, lined by bars and restaurants, then I turn back, crossing the bridge to reach Clark Quay.